1. Contact me at firstname.lastname@example.org OR you can call or text me at 830-624-4487

 6. Just after 6 weeks of age your puppy will be vaccinated and will have been dewormed at 2, 4, and 6 weeks.

-7. Puppies come with a, One year genetic guarantee, 48 hour health guarantee, Vaccination Schedule, and helpful tips printout.
+7. Puppies come with a, genetic guarantee, 48 hour health guarantee, Vaccination Schedule, and helpful tips printout.

 8. Your puppy will be started training with potty training, voice commands, crate training, livestock training and Early Neurological Stimulation "Super Dog Training" Puppies will also start socializing with farm life and family life.